 DTI Certificate of Registration (for sole proprietorships).

 NPC DPO Form: This is auto-generated by the NPCRS.
-You will need to print, sign, have it notarized, and re-upload it later.
+You will need to print, sign, have it notarized.

 Phase 2: Registration Proper (Data Processing System Details)